Coronavirus update March 24 2022

 If you have to stay in the hospital longer after birth, then the rules of the hospital apply regarding visitors.

-Do you or your partner have a cold, are you coughing, do you have a fever or sudden loss of taste and smell at the moment the delivery starts?
+Do you or your partner have symptoms that could fit the corona virus at the moment the delivery starts?
 Please tell us in time so we can take our precautions.

 We are doing the necessary postpartum visits.